faizla/fyp-degree/README.md

 # fyp-degree
 Real Time Event Feedback Through Twitter Hashtag Keyword.

-This is my final year project developed in 2019, so most of the dependencies is quite outdated already, however you can still run it by installing the required dependencies from requirement.txt attached in the project.
+This is my final year project developed in 2019, so most of the dependencies is outdated already, however you can still run it by installing the required dependencies from requirement.txt attached in the project.

 This project entitled "Event Feedback Analytic and Visualization Through Twitter Social Platform" that help event organizer or planner extract, analyze and visualize feedback from Twitter's data (tweets) in real-time.